AdobeDocs/marketo-measure.en/help/advanced-marketo-measure-features/view-through-attribution/marketo-measure-view-through-attribution-faq.md

 ## What is View Through Attribution? {#what-is-view-through-attribution}

-Bizible’s View Through Attribution feature includes the ability to include ad impressions in the attribution model.
+Marketo Measure’s View Through Attribution feature includes the ability to include ad impressions in the attribution model.

 ## Why is View Through Attribution Important? {#why-is-view-through-attribution-important}